-- The request must be submitted on the OPP's application form called: "Request for Independent External Review of a Health Insurance."
+- The request must be submitted on the OPP's application form called: "Request for Independent External Review of a Health Insurance Grievance."
 We will send you this form when we send you the final Adverse Determination letter.
-Copies of this form may also be obtained by calling Member Services, by calling the OPP at 1-800-436-7757, or from the OPP's Web site at: https://www.mass.gov/how-to/how-to- request-an-externalreview-of-a-health-insurance-decision-with-the-office-of-patient - The form must include your signature, or the signature of your Authorized Representative, consenting to the release of medical information. - If applicable, you must enclose a copy of the plan's final Appeal decision. - You must include payment of OPP's filing fee.
+Copies of this form may also be obtained by calling Member Services, by calling the OPP at 1-800-436-7757, or from the OPP's website at: mass.gov/hpc/opp. - The form must include your signature, or the signature of your Authorized Representative, consenting to the release of medical information.
+If applicable, you must enclose a copy of the plan's final Appeal decision. - You must include payment of OPP's filing fee.

 If your request for an Expedited External Review includes a final adverse determination that concerns an admission, availability of care, continued stay, or health care service for which you received emergency services, but have not been discharged from a facility, OPP deems that such a request meets the standard for expedited review.
 In this circumstance, a certification from a health care professional is not necessary to request an Expedited External Review.
 A certification from a heath care professional is necessary for all other requests for Expedited External Review.

 Coverage During the External Review Period: If the subject of the External Review involves termination of ongoing services (outpatient or inpatient), you may apply to the External Review agency to seek the continuation of coverage for the service during the period the review is pending.
 Any request for continuation of coverage must be made to the review panel before the end of the 2nd working day following your receipt of the plan's final decision about your Appeal.
 The review panel may order the continuation of coverage: if it finds that substantial harm to your health may result from termination of the coverage; or for such other good cause as the review panel shall determine.
 The continuation of coverage shall be at our expense regardless of the final External Review decision.